Switching to Vaping: What to Expect

 Some vapers do experience side effects, and these include:

-Some new vapers do cough when they smoke.
+Some new vapers do cough when they vape.
 This is usually down to technique.
 Some new vapers draw air in when they vape, which can cause coughing.
 Others take short sharp drags, like they would on a cigarette.

 To solve coughing, try adapting your technique.
 Close your mouth firmly around the mouthpiece, and take a long slow inhale.
 Hold the vapour in your mouth for a second before inhaling into your lungs.